-We farm on 10 acres of fields, orchards, and pasture in Falls Village, Connecticut.
-In addition to our farm being certified Organic, we use sustainable practices such as crop rotation, cover cropping, composting, drip irrigation, creating habitat for pollinators, and growing a diverse mix of perennials and annuals.
+We host our programs on 10 acres of farm fields, orchards, and pasture in Falls Village, Connecticut.
+While our farm is certified Organic, we also go beyond the requirements of certification with regenerative practices such as low-till and no-till bed prep, crop rotation, cover cropping, on-farm composting, drip irrigation, creating habitat for pollinators, rotational grazing, and growing a diverse mix of perennials and annuals.

 Our herd of 6 dairy goats and 10 young bucks is used to teach cheesemaking and feed the Isabella Freedman community.
 (We used to run a commercial goat dairy.)
 We do educational kosher slaughter-Shechitah and make parchment (klaf) from goat skins.